 2. Statutory sick pay

-By law, employers must pay statutory sick pay (SSP) to employees and workers when they meet the eligibility criteria.
+By law, employers must pay statutory sick pay (SSP) to workers who meet the eligibility criteria.

 Eligibility criteria